|Dr. Robert J. Dranoff|

 Rafferty graduated from Dowling with a Bachelor's degree in Sport Management.
 He went on to receive a Master of Business Administration degree, also at Dowling, in General Management and Leadership.

-A native of Averill Park, N.Y., Rafferty currently resides in Lynbrook, N.Y. with his wife, Beth, and daughter, Natalie.
+A native of Averill Park, N.Y., Rafferty currently resides in Lynbrook, N.Y. with his wife Beth, daughter Natalie, and son Calvin.